-The Company is in the exploration stage and had no operating revenue during the years ended December 31, 2008, 2007 and 2006.
+The Company is in the exploration stage and had no operating revenue during the years ended December 31, 2010, 2009 and 2008.
 Since the signing of the Company's first co-operation agreement in China in 1995, the Company has been active in mineral exploration, property evaluation and acquisition in China and plans to build a portfolio of precious metals properties in China.
-To date, the Company has conducted exploration work on properties located in Sichuan, Xinjiang, Hebei, Inner Mongolia, Hunan, Henan and Gansu provinces of China.
-The Company has investigated or evaluated approximately 300 Chinese mineral properties.
-The Company has rights to earn interests in six Sino-foreign co-operative joint ventures that have been established within the Chinese mining industry.
+To date, the Company has conducted exploration work on properties located in Hunan, Guangdong and Gansu provinces of China

-At present, Minco is an exploration-stage company and further exploration will be required on its properties before final evaluations as to the economic and legal feasibility can be determined.
-None of Minco's properties have a known body of commercial ore, nor are any of the Company's properties at the commercial development or production stage.
-No assurance can be given that mineral deposits that may exist on any of Minco's properties or they will become commercially viable.
+At present, Minco is an exploration-stage company and further exploration will be required on its properties before final evaluations as to the commercial feasibility can be determined.
+None of Minco's properties have known reserves, nor are any of the Company's properties at the commercial development or production stage.
+No assurance can be given that any of Minco's properties will become commercially viable.
 Further, Minco's interest in joint ventures that own properties will be subject to dilution if Minco fails to expend further funds on the project.
 Minco has not generated cash flows from operations.
 These facts increase the uncertainty and risks faced by investors in Minco.
 See "Risk Factors."